isomerpages/pa-corp/_our-programmes/Community Integration.md

 * INC Activities
 * Integration of New Immigrants through Interest Groups
 * Community Learning Journey
-* Singapore Experiential Tour and Community Sharing Session (part of the Singapore Citizenship Journey for new citizens)
+* Singapore Experiential Visit and Community Sharing Session (part of the Singapore Citizenship Journey for new citizens)
 * Citizenship Ceremony